Prime Minister’s Scholarships for Latin America

 There are two PMSLA rounds a year.
 You will not be able to submit applications after the deadlines.

-April Round: Applications must be submitted by 30 April.
+March Round: Applications must be submitted by 30 March (from the March 2019 onwards).

-October Round: Applications must be submitted by 30 October.
+September Round: Applications must be submitted by 30 September (from Sept 2018 onwards).

 Applicants who meet the eligibility criteria and whose programme clearly meets the goals of the scholarship, will additionally be expected to display academic strengths and personal attributes such as independence, initiative, maturity, and confidence . . . plus